visualpharm/Lunacy/docs/index.md

    <strong> What Should I Do if I Can not Find an Icon That I Need? </strong>
  </summary>

-You may send us a [request](https://icons8.com/request-icon/) to draw any icon you actually need.
+You may send us a [request](https://icons8.com/request-icon/) to draw an icon you need.
 [It’s completely free](https://icons8.com/request-icon/free/hot).
 We try to do our the best to make our service comprehensive.
-However we do prioritise the requests which have the highest demand.
-Be creative, ask your friends, relatives and any community members to vote for your requested icon in order to put your request higher on the queue.
+However, we do prioritize the requests which have the highest demand.
+Be creative, ask your friends, relatives, and any community members to vote for your requested icon to put your request higher on the queue.

-Alternatively, there is a paid fast option too, [$50 per icon, up to 20 icons a day](https://icons8.com/request-icon/custom/)
+Alternatively, there is a paid fast option too, [$50 per icon, up to 20 icons a day](https://icons8.com/request-icon/custom/).

  </details>